sophia-grace/Apes-and-Ladders/README.md

 In Eclipse, create a new project called "apes-and-ladders-notConcurrent".
 Create a package "jungle_notConcurrent".
 Put the three .java files (Ape_notConcurrent.java, Jungle_notConcurrent.java, and Ladder_notConcurrent.java) in this package.

 ## The meaning of the output
 For the concurrent version, the output is formatted such that time increases from left to right, top to bottom (such that the bottom right output occurred last).
-Below is a sample output from the concurrent version.
+Below is a the beginning few lines of a sample output from the concurrent version.

 ![alt text](https://github.com/sophia-grace/Apes-and-Ladders/blob/master/concurrent_sample_output.png)